standardebooks/web/README.md

 - Your PHP installation must be configured to have `/standardebooks.org/lib/` in its include path.

-- PHP-APCu must be installed.
-On Ubuntu this can be done with `sudo apt install php-apcu`.
+- [PHP-APCu](http://php.net/manual/en/book.apcu.php) and [PHP-intl](http://php.net/manual/en/book.intl.php) must be installed.
+On Ubuntu this can be done with `sudo apt install php-apcu php-intl`.

 - The URL `^/ebooks/([^\.]+?)/?$` must redirect to `/standardebooks.org/ebooks/ebook.php?url-path=$1`